Electoral history of Paul Martin: Federal general elections: 2004 and 2006

 Martin led the Liberal Party in two general elections: 2004 and 2006.
 He was reduced to a minority government in the 2004 election, but lost to Harper and the Conservative Party of Canada in the 2006 election.

-Federal election, 2004
+Federal general election: 2004

 In his first general election, Martin won a minority government, defeating the new Conservative leader, Stephen Harper.
 However, he lost the majority the Liberals went into the election with.